-- Get Massage Insurance: even when you are still in school, it’s a great idea to go ahead and get massage therapist insurance.
+- Get massage therapy insurance: even when you are still in school, it’s a great idea to go ahead and get massage therapist insurance.
 MMIP offers a student policy that provides the same great coverage as we do for professionals, at a significantly discounted student rate.
 This provides a great coverage plan from the very start of your career and also provides a suite of additional benefits that you can start putting to work.
 MMIP provides our members with a free professional website and discounts on top gear, accessories, and services.
 Having insurance can also be a requirement from your landlord before they’ll rent a space for you to begin services.

 - Find a Location: choosing a physical location usually means having a lease.
 Make sure to find a location that’s going to be visible, safe, and attractive for new clients but that also meets your budget.
 Like we stated, insurance coverage is a must and you’ll need to make sure your massage insurance covers rental damage.
 With MMIP, members get a full $100,000 to help cover the costs of repairs to a rented space.

 - Start Marketing: the free website that comes with an MMIP massage insurance policy is a great place to start because the web is where the majority of today’s shoppers are looking for services like yours.
 Utilize this free website to put all of your knowledge online so you come across as an authority in your space and clients feel comfortable with the process.
 You can explain your credentials, the massage process, fees, and other information so that clients know exactly what to expect and are more likely to book an appointment.

 If you take the time to do your homework in the planning stages, you will be far better off as you begin your massage therapy practice in the real world.
 Employing all the knowledge and skills you have in a professional setting and making a living from them is a very exciting time.